4d/docs/website/translated_docs/es/ServerWindow/maintenance.md

 ### Detener el registro

 This button suspends all currently logging operations started on the server.
-This feature can be useful to temporarily lighten the server tasks.
+Esta funcionalidad puede ser útil para aligerar temporalmente las tareas del servidor.

 When the logs have been paused, the button title changes to **Resume logging**, so that you can resume the logging operations.